PrefectHQ/prefect-aws/docs/ecs_guide.md

     ```

  !!! tip
     Depending on the requirements of your task, it is advised to create a [second role for your tasks](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html).
 This will contain permissions required while running the task.
-Because our sample flow doesn't interact with AWS you don't have to.
+For example if, your workflow loaded data into an S3 bucket, you would need  Because our sample flow doesn't interact with AWS, you don't have to.
 3. **Attach the policy to the role**
     For this guide the ECS worker will require the permissions to pull images from ECR and publish logs to CloudWatch.
 Amazon has a managed policy named `AmazonECSTaskExecutionRolePolicy` that grants the permissions necessary for ECS tasks.
 [See here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html) for other common execution role permissions.
 Attach this policy to your task execution role: